 It’s said that time heals all wounds, but that isn’t the reality for many who’ve experienced unspeakable trauma.
 Men, women, and children who’ve been impacted by the horrors of ISIS; individuals who have endured violence on the basis of their gender; whole communities that have suffered decades of conflict – the resilience of people is unmistakable, but for many, going without services to help process these traumatic experiences means living with debilitating symptoms that impact their ability to sleep, eat, work, go to school, and have healthy relationships.

 At SEED, we believe that everyone deserves access to quality mental health and psychosocial support (MHPSS) services to help them build on their innate resilience.
-The needs within the Kurdish Region of Iraq (KRI) are great, and, unfortunately, the number of qualified MHPSS service providers are limited.
+The needs within the Kurdistan Region of Iraq (KRI) are great, and, unfortunately, the numbers of qualified MHPSS providers are limited.
 In order to address this gap and help Kurdistan heal, we must invest in robust training programs that equip service providers to provide high quality, comprehensive services to both displaced and host communities seeking assistance.

 A critical aspect of any MHPSS service provider’s development is receiving strong supervision to help apply theory and ensure ethical practice.
 Students of the PSS Training Program reported that the most beneficial part of the program was the supervision component, offering a chance for students to discuss with a seasoned professional difficult cases and apply what they learned in instruction, to their work with real people in the field.

 On November 19, 2017, all 24 students were awarded a Certificate in Psychosocial Support Services from Koya University after meeting graduation requirements.
 We’re excited to see how these 24 service providers will go on to help individuals and communities across Kurdistan recover from their experiences – a step towards healing the nation.